<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=349935452247528&amp;ev=PageView&amp;noscript=1">

 Sep.
 27, 2016 | Posted by The Alternative Board

-In September 2016, The Alternative Board conducted a survey of hundreds of business owners to learn more about how company culture impacts small business.
+In September 2016, The Alternative Board conducted a survey of hundreds of business owners to learn more about how culture impacts small business.
 The results revealed the slight differences in perceptions and practices from business owner to business owner, and which approaches are most effective for boosting employee productivity, morale, and ultimately, company-wide profitability.

 After carefully reviewing the results, several patterns were detected which can help almost any business boost their company culture, longevity, and bottom line.
 Based on the statistics, here are the three things that became clear about how successful businesses build company culture.